ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ### Improved Beast Form

 At 6th level, your beast form grows in power.
-Choose one of the following abilities:
+Choose two of the following abilities:

 * **Damage Resistances.** You are resistant to bludgeoning, piercing, and slashing damage from nonmagical attacks that aren't silvered.